hasanovicnejla/security-writeups/fit-coding-challenge-2025/README.md

 The environment described is a fully simulated competition setup.
 No real infrastructure is referenced.

 ---
+## The Moment It Clicked

+This was my first CTF.

+When I started, I genuinely did not know what I was doing.
+I had an IP address and a bunch of open ports on the screen.
+I didn’t even fully understand what half of the services meant.
+I just kept going.

+The moment I accessed `/etc/passwd` through the LFI vulnerability is something I will always remember.
+At that time, I didn’t understand every technical detail of the file, but I knew I should not be seeing it.
+I knew I was not supposed to have access to something like that.
+That realization gave me this strange warm feeling in my chest.
+Not because I “broke” something, but because I understood the impact.

+Then I found the database credentials.

+And I just sat there thinking… I actually did this.

+Not because I’m some expert.
+But because I kept trying.

+Before this CTF, I felt lost in IT.
+There are so many fields like development, AI, networks, and design, and I didn’t know where I belonged.
+I liked many things but nothing really pulled me in.

+This did.

+During this challenge, I was completely focused.
+Hours passed and I didn’t even notice.
+For the first time, I didn’t care about the ranking.
+When it ended, I didn’t even care what place I got.
+I had already gained something much more important.

+I found direction.

+This CTF didn’t just teach me about LFI, SMTP relays, or credential exposure.
+It showed me the kind of problems I want to solve.
+It showed me the kind of mindset I want to develop.

+It was the first time in my IT journey that everything just clicked.

+And that feeling means more to me than the 3rd place.
 ## Author

 **Nejla Hasanović** | Cybersecurity Student